 I know I say this with every SteelSeries headset release, but this really is my favorite of the bunch so far.
 Each new iteration of their headsets seems to bring something new to the table and each is an evolution of the previous one’s strengths.
 The new SteelSeries Arctis Nova Pro Wireless updates the design to something more modern and customizable while still retaining the comfort that their headsets are known for.

 They did however bring back something old with the addition of the removable battery packs, but this was honestly something they never should have got rid of in the first place.
-It is so handy and convenient being able to swap battery packs and pretty much never having to be tethered to a cable again.
+It is so handy and convenient to be able to swap battery packs and pretty much never have to be tethered to a cable again.
 The addition of the Multi-System Connect wireless base station is also very welcomed and makes customizing settings on the fly much easier than having to dig through the driver software.

 Overall, SteelSeries has another winner here with the Arctis Nova Pro Wireless.
 There is a wired version too that saves you a few bucks, but wireless is the way to go.
 Make sure you choose the right version for whatever combo of systems you’re using.